Dicklesworthstone/paxos_vs_raft/README.md

 | Corfu: A shared log design that can be used as the foundation for building distributed systems.
 It uses a variant of Paxos. | RethinkDB: This open-source, NoSQL database that supports JSON documents also uses Raft for consensus. |
 | IBM's General Parallel File System (GPFS): This high-performance distributed file system uses Paxos for metadata replication. | dqlite: This is a lightweight, distributed relational database that uses Raft for replication. |
 | Boxwood: A project by Microsoft Research that provides a high-level distributed programming abstraction, uses Paxos for replication. | InfluxDB: An open-source time series database, uses Raft for data replication. |

+# History:

+## Paxos
+The story of Paxos, one of the most influential consensus protocols in distributed systems, begins with Leslie Lamport, a computer scientist who had already made significant contributions to the field, including the development of the Lamport timestamp.
+Lamport's work on Paxos began in the late 1980s, inspired by the challenges of fault tolerance in distributed systems.
+He sought to create a protocol that could achieve consensus even in the presence of failures, which was no small task.

+In 1989, Lamport shared a draft paper titled "The Part-Time Parliament" with colleagues.
+The paper used the fictional example of a Greek island's parliamentary system, where legislators (i.e., processes in a distributed system) had to agree on laws (i.e., values), despite being occasionally absent (i.e., failing).
+Lamport's paper was unique and controversial for its time, not only because of the complexity of the algorithm but also due to its unusual presentation style.
+The analogy of the Greek parliament, the island of Paxos, and the use of terms such as "decrees", "ballots", and "legislators" made the paper notoriously difficult to understand.

+Due to the complexity of the paper and its cryptic analogy, it was not widely understood or appreciated at first.
+The paper was rejected by several conferences, and it wasn't until 1998, nearly a decade later, that a simplified version of the paper was published in the ACM Transactions on Computer Systems.
+This version stripped away the Greek parliament analogy and presented the protocol in more conventional terms, which allowed the computer science community to fully appreciate Paxos for what it was: a significant breakthrough in distributed systems.

+Since its eventual publication, Paxos has become a cornerstone of distributed systems design.
+It is recognized for its efficiency and safety guarantees in the face of network partitions and process failures.
+The Paxos family of algorithms has grown to include many variants and optimizations, such as Multi-Paxos, Fast Paxos, and Cheap Paxos.
+These variants address different trade-offs in the protocol, such as the number of communication rounds, the number of processes that need to be involved in a decision, and the use of different quorum sizes and configurations.

+Despite its theoretical elegance and practical use, Paxos is known for being hard to understand and even harder to implement correctly.
+This complexity has motivated the development of alternative consensus protocols, most notably Raft, which was explicitly designed to be as understandable and implementable as Paxos, but with a simpler conceptual model.

+In the industry, Paxos and its variants have found use in many large-scale distributed systems.
+Google's Chubby lock service, which provides coordination services for its distributed systems, uses Paxos for replication.
+Apache's ZooKeeper, a service for distributed coordination, uses a Paxos-inspired protocol called ZAB.
+Paxos has also influenced the design of other distributed consensus protocols, such as Viewstamped Replication and Zab.

+## Raft
+The journey of Raft, a consensus algorithm known for its simplicity and understandability, started relatively recently.
+The algorithm was developed by Diego Ongaro and John Ousterhout at Stanford University and was introduced in Ongaro's 2014 doctoral dissertation, "Consensus: Bridging Theory and Practice".

+The development of Raft was driven by the complexity of existing consensus algorithms, most notably Paxos.
+While Paxos was well-established and had strong theoretical foundations, its complexity made it hard to understand, teach, and implement correctly.
+Ongaro and Ousterhout believed that there was a need for a consensus algorithm that could be easily understood and implemented without sacrificing the essential features of safety and reliability.

+Raft was designed to be as efficient as Paxos, but with a stronger emphasis on understandability.
+It does this by dividing the problem into relatively independent subproblems and solving each one in the most straightforward way possible.
+This separation of concerns makes the protocol easier to comprehend as a whole, and each part is simple to understand in isolation.

+The first publication about Raft was a paper titled "In Search of an Understandable Consensus Algorithm" presented at the 2014 USENIX Annual Technical Conference.
+The paper was met with significant interest and enthusiasm from both the academic community and industry.
+It was awarded the conference's Best Paper Award, and Raft has since become a popular topic of study in distributed systems courses.

+Since its introduction, Raft has seen extensive use in industry and open source projects.
+It has been implemented in various programming languages and used in various systems, such as etcd, a distributed key-value store from CoreOS; Consul, a service mesh solution from HashiCorp; and TiKV, a distributed transactional key-value database.

+Raft has also inspired further research and led to the development of various optimizations and extensions.
+For example, the Raft Refloated paper by Heidi Howard and Richard Mortier presents a more intuitive model for understanding and teaching Raft.
+Other works have explored the integration of Raft with sharding techniques for scalability, or extensions to support multi-datacenter deployments.

+The creation of Raft marked a significant point in the development of consensus algorithms.
+By prioritizing understandability and simplicity while ensuring safety and liveness, Raft has become a popular choice for distributed systems needing a consensus algorithm.
+It demonstrates that it is possible to achieve theoretical soundness without sacrificing understandability, a principle that continues to guide research and development in distributed systems.